411 (telephone number): History

-The relationship between 4-1-1, 1-1-3, and long-distance dialing
+The relationship between 411, 113, and long-distance dialing

 Direct-distance dialing (DDD) was first introduced in areas with common-control switching (panel and crossbar) in the 1950s.
-These areas had used 4-1-1 for directory assistance, and because of the ability of common-control switching to analyze the initial digits of a number in a "sender" before routing the call, these areas did not require the dialing of an initial "1" to initiate a long-distance call.
-There was no ambiguity, because the initial assignment of area codes always used either a "0" or a "1" as the second digit, and the second digit of local numbers was never a "0" or a "1" because of the use of two-letter plus 5-digit local numbering, with the letters only on digits 2-9 of the dial.
+These areas had used 411 for directory assistance, and because of the ability of common-control switching to analyze the initial digits of a number in a "sender" before routing the call, these areas did not require the dialing of an initial 1 to initiate a long-distance call.
+There was no ambiguity, because the initial assignment of area codes always used either a 0 or a 1 as the second digit, and the second digit of local numbers was never a 0 or a 1 because of the use of two-letter plus 5-digit local numbering, with the letters only on digits 2–9 of the dial.

 Areas with step-by-step equipment processed the call one digit at a time as dialed by the caller, and thus needed a common prefix to distinguish long-distance dialing from local calls.
-The Bell System design choice was "1", but since "1-1-3" was in use for directory assistance, along with other "1-1-" codes ("Repair" was 1-1-4)., changes had to be made in the step-by-step areas.
-Initially, "1-1-2" was used temporarily as the prefix in most of these areas.
-To simplify long-distance calling, it was desirable to change this to a "1".
-Some areas converted immediately to 4-1-1 for directory assistance and 6-1-1 for repair.
-Other areas retained 1-1-3 by installing what were known as "double-header" trunks, which actually connected the call to the long-distance equipment and then "snatched it back" if the second digit was also a "1".
+The Bell System design choice was 1, but since 113 was in use for directory assistance, along with other 11x codes ("Repair" was 114)., changes had to be made in the step-by-step areas.
+Initially, 112 was used temporarily as the prefix in most of these areas.
+To simplify long-distance calling, it was desirable to change this to a 1.
+Some areas converted immediately to 411 for directory assistance and 611 for repair.
+Other areas retained 113 by installing what were known as "double-header" trunks, which actually connected the call to the long-distance equipment and then "snatched it back" if the second digit was also a 1.

 The conversion proceeded as follows in Springfield, Massachusetts:

 Directory assistance data

-The services of directory assistance queries is often outsourced to a call centre who specializes in that function.
+The services of directory assistance queries is often outsourced to a call center which specializes in the task.
 Historically, when a single carrier provided most of the telephone services for a region, the data used to satisfy the search could exclusively come for that carrier's subscriber rolls.
-Today, when the market is fragmented amongst many carriers, the data must be aggregated by a data aggregator specializing in directory listings, such as LSSi.
-The data aggregator distributes the data to the 4-1-1 services either on a "live" basis, actually servicing each query, or by periodically transferring large swaths of listings to the call center's systems for local searching.
+Today, when the market is fragmented amongst many carriers, the data must be aggregated by a data aggregator specializing in directory listings.
+The data aggregator distributes the data to the 411 services either on a "live" basis, serving each query on-demand, or by periodically transferring large swaths of listings to the call center's systems for local searching.

 The data aggregator collects the data from the rolls of many telecommunication carriers.
 Some carriers such as Vonage do not send their customer rolls to the aggregator.
 Their customers can get their listings in the directory assistance database using a free service such as ListYourself.net.